Searching with Doctrine ORM

 $conditionGenerator->setField('customer_birthday', 'birthday');

-Only SearchFields in the FieldSet that have a column-mapping configured will be processed.
+Only SearchFields in the FieldSet that have a column-mapping configured will be processed (including sorting fields).
 All other SearchFields are ignored.

 If you try to configure a field-mapping for a unregistered SearchField the ConditionGenerator will fail with an exception.